tanweijie123/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple Clients and Sessions in the list can be viewed on the left and right panel of the GUI respectively.
    1. Test case: `schadd c/1 s/1`<br>
       Expected: Add a Schedule associated with Client of index 1 in the Client List and Session of index 1 in the Session List.
       Details of the added Schedule is shown in the status message.
-Timestamp in the status bar is updated.
    1. Test case: `schadd s/1 c/2`<br>
       Expected: Add a Schedule associated with Client of index 2 in the Client List and Session of index 1 in the Session List.
       Details of the added Schedule is shown in the status message.
-Timestamp in the status bar is updated.
    1. Other incorrect Add Schedule commands to try: `schadd c/1`, `schadd c/0 s/2`, `schadd c/x s/y`, `...` (where x is larger than the Client List size or y is larger than the Session List size)<br>
       Expected: No Schedule is added.
 Error details shown in the status message.